Robot-to-Robot Relative Pose Estimation using Humans as Markers: Introduction

 \section{Introduction}

 Accurate computation of relative pose is essential in multi-robot estimation problems such as cooperative tracking, localization~\cite{rekleitis2002multi}, planning, mapping~\cite{se2005vision}, and more.
-Unless global positioning information (\eg, GPS) is available, the robots need to estimate their positions and orientations relative to each other based on their exteroceptive sensory measurements and noisy odometry~\cite{zhou2008robot}.
-This process is necessary for registering their measurements to a common frame of reference in order to maintain coordination.
-Therefore, robust estimation of robot-to-robot relative pose is crucial for deploying a team of robots in GPS-denied environments.
+Unless global positioning information (\eg, GPS, USBL) is available, the robots need to estimate their positions and orientations relative to each other based on their exteroceptive sensory measurements and noisy odometry~\cite{zhou2008robot}.
+This process is necessary for registering their measurements to a common frame of reference in order to maintain coordination during task execution.

 In a cooperative setting, robots with visual sensing capabilities solve the relative pose estimation problem by triangulating mutually visible local features and landmarks.
 A lack of salient features significantly affects the accuracy of this estimation~\cite{valgren2010sift}, which eventually hampers the overall success of the operation.
 Such difficulties often arise in poor visibility conditions underwater due to a lower number of salient features and natural landmarks~\cite{damron2018underwater,sattar2008enabling}.
-Nevertheless, close proximity of human divers to robots is a fairly common occurrence in underwater applications~\cite{islam2018understanding}.
-In addition, humans are frequently present and clearly visible in many social scenarios~\cite{islam2018person,kummerle2013navigation} where natural landmarks are not reliably identifiable due to repeated textures, noisy visual conditions, etc. Hence, the problem of having limited natural landmarks can be alleviated by using mutually visible humans as \emph{markers} (\ie, features correspondences), particularly in human-robot collaborative applications.
+Nevertheless, proximity of human divers to robots is a fairly common occurrence in applications~\cite{islam2018understanding} at shallow depths.
+Besides, humans are frequently present and visible in many social scenarios~\cite{islam2018person,kummerle2013navigation} where natural landmarks are not reliably identifiable due to repeated textures, noisy visual conditions, etc. Hence, the problem of having limited natural landmarks can be alleviated by using mutually visible humans as \emph{markers} (\ie, features correspondences), particularly in human-robot collaborative applications.
 Despite the potential, the feasibility of using human presence or body-pose for robot-to-robot relative pose estimation has not been explored in the literature.